influxdata/telegraf/plugins/inputs/snmp/README.md

 for troubleshooting, but are not directly used by the plugin.

 These programs will load available MIBs on the system.
-Typically the default directory for MIBs is `/usr/share/snmp/mibs`, but if you MIBs are in a different location you may need to make the paths known to net-snmp.
+Typically the default directory for MIBs is `/usr/share/snmp/mibs`, but if your MIBs are in a different location you may need to make the paths known to net-snmp.
 The location of these files can be configured in the `snmp.conf` or via the `MIBDIRS` environment variable.
 See [`man 1 snmpcmd`][man snmpcmd] for more